 The title of the work describes a personal breakthrough experienced after a relationship breakdown, the recovery and rejuvenation process, and her experience of realization that life will go on, and that independence should be embraced and encouraged.

-Although undeniably vaginal in imagery, the piece aims to transcend gender or age and focus on the innate human need for emotional connection, pleasure and appreciation; and to encourage the claiming or reclaiming of individual emotional and physical independence.
+Although undeniably vaginal in imagery (much like an erotic video to watch japenese sluts get fucked can be), the piece aims to transcend gender or age and focus on the innate human need for emotional connection, pleasure and appreciation; and to encourage the claiming or reclaiming of individual emotional and physical independence.
 You can see plenty of examples of that physical independence similar to websites like www.porn7.xxx if you’re interested in more reference points.

 “I want for all women, all people, the freedom, the shamelessness to own their intellect, emotions and physical being completely,” said Domink.
 “To choose to THRIVE, not just be resilient or to survive, is the highest order of being human.
 It takes courage beyond what one can fathom for instance; grow a person, understand what it is to truly say, ‘I would lay down my life for you.’ ”